Revisiting the gluino mass limits in the pMSSM in the light of the latest LHC data and Dark Matter constraints: Methodology

 \subsubsection{Constraints from Dark Matter}

-Although the PLANCK data\cite{Aghanim:2018eyx} for satisfying the observed DM relic density has a tiny observational uncertainty ($0.120\pm0.001$), we note that there is about $10\%$ theoretical uncertainty in computing the SUSY DM relic density\cite{Harz:2016dql,Klasen:2016qyz}.
-This $10\%$ theoretical uncertainty arising from the renormalization scheme and the scale variations due to higher order SUSY-QCD corrections amounts to approximately six times the observational uncertainty as mentioned in refs.[149,150].
+Although the PLANCK data\cite{Aghanim:2018eyx} for satisfying the observed DM relic density has a tiny observational uncertainty ($0.120\pm0.001$), we note that there is about $10\%$ theoretical uncertainty in computing the SUSY DM relic density.
+This $10\%$ theoretical uncertainty arising from the renormalization scheme and the scale variations due to higher order SUSY-QCD corrections amounts to approximately six times the observational uncertainty as mentioned in refs.\cite{Harz:2016dql,Klasen:2016qyz}.
 Several (see for example, refs.\cite{Bertone:2015tza,Badziak:2017uto}) analyses included this theoretical error or even more in their works.
 This prompts us to consider $\Omega_\chi h^2=0.120\pm0.006$ that leads to the following bounds

 where $h=0.733\pm0.018$ \cite{Wong:2019kwg} is the expansion rate of the Universe, the Hubble constant, in the units of 100 km/Mpc-s.
-Apart from the above direct DM constraints we further impose the following indirect searches for the DM candidates.
+Apart from the above direct DM constraints we further impose the following bounds obtained from the indirect searches for the DM candidates.

-DM direct detection constraints like bound on spin-independent (SI) LSP-proton scattering cross section $\sigma^{SI}_{\widetilde \chi p}$ is imposed using the the LUX\cite{Akerib:2016vxi} and the XENON1T\cite{Aprile:2018dbl} data.
+DM direct detection constraints on spin-independent (SI) LSP-proton scattering cross section $\sigma^{SI}_{\widetilde \chi p}$ is imposed using the the LUX\cite{Akerib:2016vxi} and the XENON1T\cite{Aprile:2018dbl} data.

-This analysis is also subjected to the indirect detection bound on spin-dependent (SD) LSP-proton scattering cross section $\sigma^{SD}_{\widetilde \chi p}$ obtained from the IceCube experiment\cite{Aartsen:2016exj}.
+This analysis is also, in principle, subjected to the indirect detection bound on spin-dependent (SD) LSP-proton scattering cross section $\sigma^{SD}_{\widetilde \chi p}$ obtained from the IceCube experiment\cite{Aartsen:2016exj}.
+However, it is a well known fact that the IceCube constraints for a bino-like LSP are too weak and do not exclude any pMSSM points \cite{Silverwood:2012tp,Cahill-Rowley:2014boa}.